HVAC Retrofit in New York Without Downtime: An Engineering Approach

 occupied commercial buildings with limited shutdown windows

-Final feasibility always depends on site-specific factors such as AHU configuration, access, airflow requirements, and control systems.
+Final feasibility depends on factors such as AHU layout, mechanical access, airflow requirements, control systems, and building operations.

 Planning an HVAC Retrofit in New York